tucnak/rollercoaster/start/Golang.md

 Let's count the "struggle index" for most popular languages, based on [Stack Overflow](http://stackoverflow.com/) data.
 According to this data, Java developers struggle x8.5 more than Go programmers:
 ![](https://habrastorage.org/files/73c/964/8e9/73c9648e9f07412abc258a3f7f62d330.png)

+Provided we look for an easy to learn language, Go seems like a nice choice!